Sir William Young, 2nd Baronet

-Sir William Young, 2nd Baronet, FRS, FSA (December 1749 – 10 January 1815) was a British colonial governor, politician and owner of sugar plantations which, in 1788, included 896 enslaved Africans.
+Sir William Young, 2nd Baronet, FRS, FSA (December 1749 – 10 January 1815) was a British politician and colonial administrator.
 He was the governor of Tobago from 1807 – January 1815, and Member of Parliament for St Mawes, 19 June 1784 – 3 November 1806, and Buckingham, 5 November 1806 – 23 March 1807.

-Early years
+Early life

-Young was born in Charlton, then in Kent, now Greater London, in December 1749, the eldest son of Sir William Young, 1st Baronet (1724/5–1788), governor of Dominica, and his second wife, Elizabeth (1729–1801), the daughter of the mathematician Brook Taylor.
-His siblings included Sarah Elizabeth, Portia, Elizabeth, Mary, Henry, John, and Olivia.
+William Young was born in Charlton, Kent on December 1749, the eldest son of Sir William Young, 1st Baronet, governor of Dominica, and his second wife, Elizabeth Young, the daughter of the mathematician Brook Taylor.
+His siblings included Sarah Elizabeth, Portia, Elizabeth, Mary Young Sewell, Henry, John, and Olivia.
 As a child, he and ten other family members were featured in the oil on canvas painting, The Family of Sir William Young, Baronet (ca.1766) by Johan Zoffany.
 He enrolled at Clare College, Cambridge in 1767 but transferred to University College, Oxford, on 26 November 1768.
 After graduating he travelled France and Italy and documented his travels.
 In 1777, he published The spirit of Athens, an acclaimed insight into the political and philosophical history of Greece.